 - Fairly heavy and bulky when traveling

 One of the best budget options that still pumps out some seriously hot air is the Gasland MHA 18 Propane Heater.
 This is a great option for workshops, garages, RVs, and other compact spaces that need a heater that can move around.

-Outfitted with wheels on the bottom and a solid build, this can be moved around with ease.
+Outfitted with wheels on the bottom and a solid build, this can easily move around.

 For the size and price, it also has a really high output.
 It can heat an area up to 450 square feet with 18,000 BTU.
 For this price, this is really hard to beat.